Domestic Abuse policy

 Our Policy

-Our policy applies to all employees including senior managers, board members, paid employees, volunteers, agency staff, trainers, students, or anyone carrying out work on behalf of the Jigsaw Homes Group.
+This policy applies to all staff including senior managers, board members, paid employees, volunteers, agency staff, trainers, students, or anyone carrying out work on behalf of the Jigsaw Homes Group.

 We will:

-• Provide appropriate support, advice, and guidance to anyone suffering from domestic abuse.
+• Provide appropriate support, advice, and guidance to anyone experiencing domestic abuse.

-• Attempt to identify survivors at the earliest stages and will ask about any history of domestic abuse at the lettings interview.
-If a history is disclosed additional security measures will be considered and any other support requirements explored.
+• Attempt to identify survivors at the earliest stages and will safely ask about any history of domestic abuse at the lettings interview.
+If a history is disclosed, additional security measures will be considered and any other support requirements explored.

 • Enable residents to report domestic abuse to us in different ways, including in person, in writing, by telephone, online or via a third party such as a police officer or IDVA (Independent Domestic Violence Advocate).